in

 • Prune in spring before new growth begins.

-Growing Thunbergia as a Houseplant
+Growing Thunbergia as a houseplant

 • Thunbergia alata can be grown as a houseplant.